SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 ### Slots

-Any slots available for the underlying [table component](/components/data/table#slots) can be used.
+All slots available for the underlying [table component](/components/data/table#slots) can be used if needed.
 Make sure to consider existing slot content that might be added by other features, otherwise the slot will be overridden completely with your custom content.

 <steps>